-Open to all self-identified BIPOC only.
+Open to all self-identified BIPOC (Black, Indigenous, and People of Color) only.

-Mondays, 6:00-7:00 pm ET
+Every Other Monday, 6:00-7:00 pm ET

-A note on dana (generosity)
+A note on dana (generosity practice)

 BIPOC Sangha is a free offering from IMS.
 Teachers receive a modest fee for leading sangha sessions but if you would like to support this program or your teachers, you may make an offering within the IMS Online Learning Center after you enroll.

 2022 Schedule: (Every Other Week) Mondays at 6:00 pm ET

 August 1: Tuere Sala